philwilkes/TLS2trees/README.md

 ### Circular Plot options
 #### plot_centre
 [X, Y] Coordinates of the plot centre (metres).
-If "None", plot_centre is the median XY coords of the point cloud.
+If "None", plot_centre is the centre of the bounding box of the point cloud.
 Leave at None if not using.

 #### plot_radius
 If 0 m, the plot is not cropped.
 Otherwise, the plot is cylindrically cropped from the plot centre with plot_radius + plot_radius_buffer.
 Leave at 0 if not using.